-1 REPORTING FROM COMPANIES
+REPORTING FROM COMPANIES

-The companies report according to a set timetable an income statement every month and an extended reporting package every quarter.
+According to a set timetable, the companies report an income statement and balance sheet every month and an extended reporting package every quarter.
 Complementary information is provided within several areas in conjunction with the annual accounts.

-The reporting constitutes the basis both for the legal consolidated financial statements and for Ratos's analysis of all companies combined.
+The reporting constitutes the basis both for the legal consolidated financial statements and for Ratos's analysis of all portfolio companies.
 Normally, the financial information is the same, but in some cases, the companies report an adjusted profit, so-called pro forma, to achieve comparable periods and comparable results.

 The financial reporting is designed to follow the applicable laws and regulatory frameworks such as IFRS.
-Reporting is entered into a group-wide electronic consolidated reporting system.
+Reporting is entered into a Group-wide electronic consolidated reporting system.
 As support to the companies for this reporting, Ratos has a number of supporting instructions and documents.
 The companies' accounting and finance functions are invited once a year to seminars organised by Ratos which mainly examine year-end reporting, other financial information and other reporting to Ratos, but also pending accounting changes and other relevant and topical issues.